MarkLaVenia/rockr/README.md

     Graph](https://www.boundbymetal.com/en/common/metal-genres-graph)
     represents an excellent data visualization for up- and down-stream influences between sub-genres.
-This kind of network analysis can be useful for interogating the ontology of and relationships between sub-genres.
+This kind of network analysis can be useful for interrogating the ontology of and relationships between sub-genres.

       - However, I would love greater transparency around the source data and decision rules.
-Also, I’d love to be able toggle the unit of anlysis to visualize the network connections by band–or even account for and visualize how bands may vary in style over time, evolving across sub-genres.
+Also, I’d love to be able toggle the unit of analysis to visualize the network connections by band–or even account for and visualize how bands may vary in style over time, evolving across sub-genres.
 A `rockr` package might be designed to do just that.